LiZhang-github/Code-deal-with-graph-dataset/README.md

 # Code-deal-with-graph-dataset

-Preprocess the datasets, then the datasets can be used by GCN.
+This code is used for preprocess the blogcatalog.mat(graph) and blogcatalog-group3.txt(label) to different formate that can be used by GCN.